Open Internet Information

 For questions that are not answered on this page, Sprint customers may chat with us at any time, or reach out via any of the methods listed on our customer service contact page located at: sprint.com/contactus.
 For information on resolving disputes with Sprint, please review our terms and conditions under the heading "Dispute Resolution" located here: sprint.com/legal.

 Your data plan may feature a designated allotment of high-speed data, after which your data speed may be reduced or your data access may be suspended for the remainder of the billing cycle.
+Data used for customer service applications like My Sprint and Sprint.com may not count against that allotment.

 Where can I find pricing and other terms and conditions for Sprint broadband Internet access?